Jess Mowry: Life as an author

 Returning to Oakland in the early 1980s, Mowry began working with kids at a youth center, reading to them and often making up stories because there were very few books to which inner-city youth could relate.
 Later, he began to write the stories.
 In 1988, Mowry sent one of his stories to Howard Junker, editor of Zyzzyva magazine in San Francisco.
 Junker rejected the tale but asked to see more work, and published the second story Jess sent.
 Mowry bought a 1923 Underwood typewriter for eight dollars, and within a year, his work was appearing in literary magazines in the United States and abroad.

 In 1990, Mowry's first collection of stories, Rats in the Trees, won a PEN Oakland/Josephine Miles Literary Award and was also published in the United Kingdom, Germany, and Japan.
 In 1991, Mowry's first novel, Children of the Night, was published by Holloway House in Los Angeles.
 In 1992, his second novel, Way Past Cool, was published by Farrar, Straus & Giroux of New York.
 Way Past Cool was also published in the United Kingdom, Italy, France, Germany, the Netherlands, Sweden, Denmark, Finland, and Japan.
 It was optioned for a film, for which Mowry co-wrote the screenplay.
 The film, under the same title, was produced by Redeemable Features in 2000 with director Adam Davidson and executive producers Norman Lear and Miloš Forman.
 Other novels followed, including Six Out Seven, Babylon Boyz, Bones Become Flowers, Skeleton Key, Phat Acceptance, and When All Goes Bright.

 Mowry's characters and settings range from gun-toting gang kids in Oakland and Voodoo apprentices in New Orleans' French Quarter, to teenage airplane pilots and child soldiers in Africa.
-As Mowry’s puts it: "Almost all my stories and books are for and about Black kids who are not always cute and cuddly.
+As Mowry's puts it: "Almost all my stories and books are for and about Black kids who are not always cute and cuddly.
 My characters often spit, sweat, and swear, as well as occasionally smoke or drink.
 Just like their real-world counterparts, some are overweight, may look too Black, or are otherwise unacceptable by superficial [mainstream] American values.
 Like on-the-real kids, they often live in dirty and violent environments, and are forced into sometimes unpleasant lifestyles."

-Jess Mowry emerged during the mid-1990s as one of America's most original and important—yet relatively unheralded—Black writers.
-His low profile is as much a matter of personal preference as of any lack of merit or of public interest in his writing.
-Mowry has declined to take the easy way, refusing to be seduced by fame or money into writing the kind of Black ghetto fiction that mainstream publishers seem to want.
-Instead, Mowry remains socially committed and aware; he prefers doing things his way as he works to improve the lives and self-image of black street kids.
+Jess Mowry emerged during the mid-1990s as one of America's new Black writers.